Skip to main content

 Frequently Asked Questions

-Jibhi is located in the Kullu District of Himachal Pradesh, along the pristine Tirthan River, at an altitude of 2250 meters, near Banjar and within the buffer zone of the Great Himalayan National Park.
+Jibhi is situated in the Kullu District of Himachal Pradesh, nestled within the Tirthan Valley at an elevation of 2250 meters above sea level, alongside the Tirthan River.

 PeopleOfJibhi